Large deviations for the 3D dimer model: Preliminaries

-We let $\Prob^{s}$ denote the space of $\threeeven$-invariant probability with mean current $s$.
+We let $\Prob^{s}$\symindex{Chapter 2!$\Prob^s$ - the space of probability measures with mean current $s$} denote the space of $\threeeven$-invariant probability with mean current $s$.
 Adding the subscripts $G$ and $e$ will denote whether the measure is a Gibbs measure and whether it is ergodic with respect to the $\threeeven$ action.